 U.S. consumers should continue to maintain a high degree of confidence in the integrity of Dolphin-Safe labeled tuna products they purchase in U.S. markets.

-The TTVP also regularly spot checks canned/pouched tuna products in retail stores throughout the country to verify the authenticity of the Dolphin-Safe label and/or to verify that the product has been imported into the United States legally.
-After randomly purchasing an individual item, the TTVP asks the importer or distributor to supply the necessary documentation to substantiate its Dolphin-Safe claims.
+The TTVP also regularly spot checks canned/pouched tuna products in retail stores throughout the country to verify the authenticity of the dolphin-safe label and/or to verify that the product has been imported into the United States legally.
+After randomly purchasing an individual item, the TTVP asks the importer, distributor or canner to supply the necessary documentation to substantiate its dolphin-safe claims.

-In October 2017, TTVP staff conducted their most recent spot checks by purchasing Dolphin-Safe labeled tuna products in Oregon and Washington.
+In August 2018, TTVP staff conducted their most recent retail market spot checks by purchasing dolphin-safe labeled tuna products in California.
 The TTVP review of the submitted documentation verified that the tuna products were eligible to be labeled dolphin-safe in the U.S. marketplace.

 The following links provide more information about the spot checks: